n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/sub-nodes/n8n-nodes-langchain.lmollama.md

 The Ollama node allows you use local Llama 2 models.

-On this page, you'll find a list of operations the Ollama node supports, and links to more resources.
+On this page, you'll find the node parameters for the  Ollama node, and links to more resources.

 !!! note "Credentials"
     You can find authentication information for this node [here](/integrations/builtin/credentials/ollama/).